dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-We'll also have to declare a new private constant to hold the offHamBuilder:
+We'll also have to declare a new private constant to hold the offGameBuilder:
 ```swift
 // MARK: - Private